vibhaas/vibhaas.github.io/_posts/2024-07-14-So you want to learn how to program.md

 If you read through all that, great job!
 I tried to cover all the most common questions I get asked, and I hope this post was helpful to you too!

 If you liked it, consider [**[Subscribing]**](https://forms.gle/wW19wehDTp7a3esF7) to my blog!
-You will be e-mailed everytime I post.
-I promise every post will be as useful and high quality as this one.
-Also, you can leave a like or a comment to let me know you how you found this post.
+You will be e-mailed every time I post.
+I promise every post will be as useful and high-quality as this one.
+Also, you can leave a like or a comment to let me know how you found this post.
 Thank you for reading! :)